On this page

 What researching a person means

 Researching a person online does not usually mean finding one perfect source.
-More often, it means collecting clues, narrowing the likely identity, and then choosing the record category that best answers your question.
+More often, it means collecting clues, narrowing the likely identity, and then choosing the record category that best answers your specific question.
+The FBI's Internet Crime Complaint Center reported that Americans lost over $12.5 billion to online fraud in 2023, which reflects how common and consequential this type of research has become.
+The strongest searches move from broad to specific.
+That sequence matters because going to local record systems too early, before identity and jurisdiction are confirmed, leads to wasted time sorting through irrelevant results.

-If your goal is simply to get started, this guide on looking someone up online breaks the process into a simple sequence you can follow.
+If your goal is simply to get started quickly, our guide on looking someone up online breaks the process into a simple sequence you can follow.
+For the identity anchoring step specifically, our guide on finding someone by name and city covers how location narrows the right person.

 Best clues to begin with